jbcarpanelli/spinnies/README.md

 ```

 #### hasActiveSpinners()
-Return value: returns `false` if all spinners have succeeded, failed or have been stopped.
+Return value: returns `true` if there are still active spinners.

 #### log(optionalLogFunction = console.log)

-Logs the debug logs that were logged by spinnies instance, using console.log or a custom log function
+Logs the **debug** logs that were logged by spinnies instance, using console.log or a custom log function

 Parameters:
 - **optionalLogFunction** - `function`: If specified, will be used instead of console.log.